geostergiop/CIDA/README.md

 Two program versions:

 1. CIP2014 is the random stress test calculator, for stress testing the method developed.
-2. CIPGUI2014 is a GUI application for creating models and calculating Risk dependency paths.
+2. CIPTIMEFL is a GUI application for creating models and calculating Risk dependency paths.

 Both application are in alpha stage of development.